-Any item may be removed from the Consent calendar and moved to the regular agenda upon the request of any Councilmember.
-All items remaining on the Consent calendar shall be approved by a single motion.
-Whenever an ordinance is included on the Consent calendar, approval of the calendar shall be by roll call vote.
+Any item may be removed from the Consent-calendar and moved to the regular agenda upon the request of any Councilmember.
+All items remaining on the Consent-calendar shall be approved by a single motion.
+Whenever an ordinance is included on the Consent-calendar, approval of the calendar shall be by roll call vote.

 3.07 Public Comment.
-The Council believes that the following procedure for public comment during regular City Council meetings will best accommodate the desires and concerns of the Council and the public:
+The Council believes that the following procedure for public comment during regular City-Council meetings will best accommodate the desires and concerns of the Council and the public:

-- 1. During the time for "Items from the Audience," speakers may not comment on matters which are scheduled for a public hearing, or quasi-judicial matters.
+- During the time for "Items from the Audience," speakers may not comment on matters which are scheduled for a public hearing, or quasi-judicial matters.
 The Council will receive comments on other issues, whether the matter is on the agenda for the same meeting or not.
-When possible, items on the agenda will be marked with an asterisk when the Council cannot receive comments on such matters during the time for "Items from the Audience." - Speakers are not allowed under state law to offer public comment for the purposes of assisting a campaign for election of any person to any office.
+When possible, items on the agenda will be marked with an asterisk when the Council cannot receive comments on such matters during the time for "Items from the Audience."
+Comments should be directed to the Council and speakers are encouraged to follow the Council's own principles of conduct related to professionalism, respect and civility in working for the greater good of Kirkland. - Speakers are not allowed under state law to offer public comment for the purposes of assisting a campaign for election of any person to any office.
 In addition, speakers are not allowed to offer public comment in support of or in opposition to any certified ballot measure unless the Council could but has not yet taken a position with respect to such measure. - 3.
 During the times for "Items from the Audience," whether at the beginning or end of the meeting, each speaker will be limited to three minutes.
 No more than three speakers may address the Council on any one subject.
 However, if both proponents and opponents wish to speak, then up to three proponents and up to three opponents of the matter may address the Council.
 Unless it is 10:00 p.m. or later, speakers may continue to address the Council during an additional Items from the Audience period at the end of the meeting; provided, that the total amount of time allotted for the additional Items from the Audience period shall not exceed 15 minutes.
-A speaker who addressed the Council during the earlier Items from the Audience period may speak again, and on the same subject.1/2, however, speakers who have not yet addressed the Council will be given priority. - 4.
+A speaker who addressed the Council during the earlier Items from the Audience period may speak again, and on the same subject; however, speakers who have not yet addressed the Council will be given priority.
+Speakers may participate remotely through telephone or internet access provided by City staff even at meetings where in person comments may also be received. - 4.
 Signs and placards may interfere with the orderly conduct of Council business and are not allowed at Council meetings, regardless of content.